pereznetworks/A-Course-Rating-API/README.md

   - added static authenticate method on the user schema

-    - uses find then bcrypt compare
+    - uses find then bcrypt to compare

-      - not using my modular document methods, since this is at the schema level
+      - not using my modular document methods here, since this is at the schema level

       - if no email matches or password does not match then returns next(err)